graemeo/graemeo.github.io/_posts/2017-12-01-unit-test-with-python.md

 python -m unittest tests.calculator_test.CalculatorTest.test_should_sum_two_numbers_accurately
 ```

-> Executing just a specifc test case is not something I'm personally fond with; this is mainly because, when I make a change to a code, I wan't to ensure that ALL my tests are still passing.
+> Executing just a specifc test case is not something I'm personally fond of; this is mainly because, when I make a change to a code, I wan't to ensure that ALL my tests are still passing.

 ## Preparation and / or clean up tasks